 Heritage Open Days

-The festival is now in its 27th year, thanks to the support of players of People’s Postcode Lottery and more than 50,000 volunteers.
-We’ve helped to co-ordinate this national festival since 2011, and it's an important part of how we celebrate the incredible history, heritage and culture not just of the places we care for, but of places and communities across the country.
+2023 marked the 29th year of Heritage Open Days, thanks to the support of players of People’s Postcode Lottery and more than 33,000 volunteers.
+We’ve helped to manage this festival since 2011, and it's an important part of how we highlight the history, heritage and culture of not just the places we care for, but of places and communities across the country.

 You can find more details about Heritage Open Days on their website.

 Heritage Open Days is brought to you by the National Trust, supported by players of People’s Postcode Lottery and delivered locally by a large range of organisations, including civic societies, heritage organisations and local councils, community champions and thousands of volunteers.
 It's England’s contribution to European Heritage Days, taking place across 50 countries.
 Other events in the UK are Open Doors Days in Wales, European Heritage Open Days in Northern Ireland and Doors Open Days in Scotland.